 The 2Smart Cloud platform provides its mobile application for remote control of IoT devices.
 On its basis, an application was prepared for ACS users.
 The main idea is that a mobile phone can replace a card or other tag.
 (It should be possible to open access points from the application interface.)

 Using the platform’s existing tools for remote device control, we also implemented the functionality of voice command control, the ability to share access, and the ability to control via a phone call.

 The finished controllers were configured and installed on-site while the web application was installed on a private cloud server.
 Field testing took place over one month.
 During this time, the ACS has been working without interruption, performing the assigned tasks to perfection.
 The customer was completely satisfied with the results.

 Based on the results of field testing, the entire zero batch of 50 controllers were installed at the facilities in the village.
 Including the houses of residents.
 Additional controllers were manufactured at the request of users, whose reviews were also positive.
 The system continues to work and develop well.

 Built-in analytics tools allow the administrator to monitor the state of the system and monitor its “health”.

-Based on the results following the field testing of a new access control system, the customer had an idea to scale the product to a commercial one.
-He presented our team with the task of conducting a detailed study of the access control market.
+Based on the results following the field testing of a new IoT based access control system, the customer had an idea to scale the product to a commercial one.
+He presented our team with the task of conducting a detailed study of the access control market, especially the IoT access control market.
 Based on the results of such a study, a list of necessary improvements was prepared and options for positioning the product in the B2B and B2C market were proposed.